knz/mgsim/doc/mgsimdev-gfx.rst

 When in RGB mode, the color components of the output pixels are defined by the bits in the framebuffer.
 For example in pixel mode 24, 3 adjacent bytes in the framebuffer define one pixel on screen, with the first byte for red, 2nd byte for green, 3rd byte for blue.

 With pixel mode 8, one byte of the framebuffer is decomposed as 3 values, one value of 2 bits for red (bits 6-7), one value of 3 bits for green (bits 4-6), and one value of 3 bits for blue (bits 1-3).

+With pixel mode 1, 8 pixels are encoded using 1 byte.
+The first (leftmost) pixel is encoded using the most significant bit, the last (rightmost) using the least significant bit.
+A binary 0 indicates black, a binary 1 indicates white.

 When in indexed mode, the value in the framebuffer is used as an index in a palette which is defined separately from the framebuffer (in the